 Just because you missed the feature for hue stabilization on your camera doesn’t mean you missed the whole image and Adobe Photoshop can help you achieve the perfect level.

 Locating the blacks is somewhat of an art and is subjective from image to image.
 Accurately locating and positioning the black point on your image will add excellent contrast without impacting the other colors in the image.
 There are a few options for achieving this, but if you follow the method using the eyedropper, you may cause color changes you didn’t intend.

 Instead, you can set blacks in Lightroom by using the Black slider located in the develop module.
 This feature is one setting available from Camera Raw, and this slider allows for blacks to be set in Aperture using the Black Point slider under the Exposure menu.

-Locate and Set the White Point
+Step 2: Set the White Point

 Locating the white point in Photoshop once you have an image selected is simple and starts by creating a new fill or adjustment layer by tapping on the icon.
 You’ll then select “Threshold,” and a dialogue box will appear with a slider that you can move until white areas appear.
 You can then choose a white area using the color sampler tool and create a new curves adjustment layer.

 After that, you can delete the “Threshold” layer you created earlier and click on the upper layer, so it’s active.
 Using the eyedropper from the “Curves” dialog box, you can select the white point that was created and click on it to set the white point.